Raising Mixed Race Kids: The Moment They Wake Up to Their Own Identity

 Then she said it.
 “I wish I had a Mama that looked like me”.

-This year has been huge in my daughter’s life as she’s become more and more aware of both her own colour and that of people around her.
-We only talk about race and colour in a positive way, acknowledging the differences but recognising that people are all the same inside.
+This year has been huge in my 4 year old daughter’s life as she’s become more and more aware of both her own colour and that of people around her.
+We’ve talked about race and colour in a positive way, acknowledging the differences but recognising that people are all the same inside.

 My heart dropped- sensitive to the hurt I might have caused her but devastated as well that she would think skin colour would mend her broken heart.